31.12.2024

 Extra muros

-Design Museum Gent will be exhibiting part of its Art Nouveau collection at the Hannon Museum.
-Starting 2023, this new museum will be housed in the gorgeous art nouveau Maison Hannon in Saint-Gilles and will be opened in cooperation with the nearby Horta Museum.
+Design Museum Gent is be exhibiting part of its Art Nouveau collection at the Hannon Museum.
+This new museum is housed in the gorgeous Art Nouveau Maison Hannon in Saint-Gilles and will be opened in cooperation with the nearby Horta Museum.

 Architect Jules Brunfaut designed and built the Maison Hannon in 1902 for Edouard Hannon and Marie Debard.
 The style is a mix between Belgian and French art nouveau.
 You can see the renovated house with its fairytale-like frescoes, stained-glass windows and monumental staircase as well as changing thematic exhibitions.

 On the ground floor are the reception rooms, where the original furnishings have been best preserved.
 There, many original pieces return to their original locations after 40 years.
-Furniture by Emile Gallé and Louis Majorelle, among others, will be on display.
+Furniture by Emile Gallé and Louis Majorelle, among others, are on display.

 You might find this interesting too: